johnbrumley/desma158/day-8.md

 11. Drag the dialogue game object into the dialogueObject slot of the script.
 12. Press play and move your player near the object to see if they talk to you.

-If nobody is talking to your player, here is a checklist of things of common problems:
+If nobody is talking to your player, here is a checklist of some common problems:

 1. No Collider on the Player.
 2. No Rigidbody on the Player.